How to Defeat Social Anxiety and Build Confidence? (Using CBT and ACT)

 The more you focus on these aspects, the more your anxious feelings will intensify.

 Safety behaviors are divided into two main categories: avoidance behaviors and hiding behaviors.

 i) Avoidance Behaviors

-Avoidance behaviors involve staying away from social situation that give us anxiety.
-This include not showing up to events, turning down invitation or excusing ourselves by pretending we’re ill.
+Avoidance behaviors involve staying away from a social situation that gives us anxiety.
+This includes not showing up to events, turning down an invitation, or excusing ourselves by pretending we’re ill.
 Doing this frequently can disappoint people and isolate you.

-Avoidance behaviors can also involve not applying for promotions or projects that involves making a presentation or giving a speech and avoiding conversations with people we’re interested in.
+Avoidance behaviors can also involve not applying for promotions or projects that involve making a presentation or giving a speech and avoiding conversations with people we’re interested in.

 Life becomes small and unlived.

 ii) Hiding Behaviors

 When we can’t avoid a social situation that makes us anxious, we sometimes use hiding behaviors to minimize our anxiety symptoms.
 There are many forms of hiding behaviors, the following are some examples: